Interstate 476 Pennsylvania

 Scranton Beltway

 A $160 million project by the Pennsylvania Turnpike Commission will improve access between Interstate 81 and I-476 south and north of Scranton and convert the Northeast Extension to all electronic tolling (AET).
 The work is aimed to divert some of the through traffic away from I-81 in Scranton onto the Northeast Extension between Dupont and Clarks Summit.
 It was previously anticipated that a contract for design work could be awarded in January 2017, with construction projected to run through 2023.5 A revised preliminary design schedule was posted online on January 23, 2019.
 It outlined final design work from early 2021 to late 2022 with construction between early 2023 and late 2026.
 Temporarily halted due to COVID-19 and funding, preliminary engineering design work was scheduled to begin in early 2021.
 A revised schedule published online on June 10, 2021 indicated final engineering design from 2022 to 2024 and construction potentially starting in 2025.
+This however was ambitious thinking, as the final design work was pushed back until between 2026 and 2028, and potential construction is from 2030 to 2034.

 Local officials advocated expansion of I-81 through the Scranton area in the mid 2000s, but costs were already estimated at $1 billion.
 The Scranton Beltway project provides a cheaper alternative to widening Interstate 81 from Nanticoke north to Clarks Summit.
 A subsequent study by PennDOT also concluded that improved accessibility to the Northeast Extension might shift 2,500 vehicles per day (vpd) away from I-81 north and 2,200 (vpd) away from I-81 south, including a potential of 80% or more of truck traffic.
 2016 traffic counts on the northernmost section of I-476 top out around 10,000 vpd, while the busiest stretch of I-81 to the east peaks at 70,000 vpd.5